niiknow/lambda-form/README.md

 - [ ] Probably a plugin system to allow plugins enabling base on form config.
 Possible plugins:  fallback with SES, more spam validation, ability to track email with google analytic pixel

 # Point of Interest
 Since this is Serverless, this setup can really scale.
-It can be use as a component in your Software-as-a-Service *SaaS* or Form-as-a-Service *FaaS* platform.
+It can be use as a component in your Software-as-a-Service *SaaS* platform, like a clone of wufoo.
 All you need is an Admin portal with a FormBuilder - hint - [grapejs](https://github.com/artf/grapesjs)

 # MIT